A categorical perspective on non-abelian localization: The non-abelian localization theorem

 \subsection{Completion of \texorpdfstring{$\Perf(\mcX)$}{Perf(X)}}

-Suppose $\rho : \mcX \to \mcB$ satisfies \Cref{H:standard}, where $\mcB$ is noetherian and $\rho$ is of finite presentation and universally of finite cohomological dimension, and suppose $\mcX$ is equipped with a $\Theta$-stratification as in the previous section.
+Suppose $\rho : \mcX \to \mcB$ is as in \Cref{H:lfp}, with $\mcX$ quasi-compact.
+Suppose $\mcX$ is equipped with a $\Theta$-stratification relative to $\mcB$ as in \Cref{D:relative_theta_stratification}.
 We will consider the following category, which behaves like a categorification of a completion of cohomology, rather than homology:

 \begin{defn} The \emph{completion} of $\Perf(\mcX)$ is the full subcategory

 \end{defn}

 In the degenerate case where $\mcS \cong \mcX$, i.e., $\mcX$ is a single $\Theta$-stratum, this definition is equivalent to the definition of $\Perf(\mcS)^\wedge_\beta$ studied in \Cref{S:baric_completion_perf}.